nuciforan0/bolt.teacher/README.md

        ```bash
        pnpm install
        ```
+  4.1 (Optional).
+Add API keys
+      Modify the .env.example file to .env.local & add the API keys It's recommended to have an ANTHROPIC_API_KEY for the best results

   5. Start the application
        ```bash
        pnpm run dev
        ```

 Can also be installed using docker which should be the same as what is shown [here](https://github.com/stackblitz-labs/bolt.diy?tab=readme-ov-file#option-2-using-docker).
 We recommend using Anthropic's Claude series for the best results.